author image

 Stop struggling with blank slides — use WorkPPT AI Presentation Maker to turn any topic or file into professional slides instantly.

-Here are 20 simple hooks you can use.
+Here are more than 20 simple hooks you can use.
 Choose one that fits your topic and your personality.

 1. Bold Claim